Naturhistoriska/Georg/georg-backend/README.md

 # georg-service
 georg-service is a web service build on top of [georg-pelias](https://github.com/Naturhistoriska/georg-pelias.git).
 It serves as API for Georg Application.
 The API provides endpoints for forward geocoding, reverse geocoding and batch upload.

 george-service is written by JAVA 8.
 We use maven 3 to build the project.
-This documentation will help you clone, setup this repository, and run the application.
+This documentation will help you clone, setup the repository, and run the application.
 ## Prerequisites
 ```
 Java 8